VidLosa/Delicious-Food-Recipes/README.md

 # Delicious-Food-Recipes

-A thinkful assignment meant to practise making a CRUD application.
+A thinkful assignment meant to practice making a CRUD application.
 That is: Create, Read, Update, and Delete.
 The website allows you to add and remove recipes and meets these parameters:

 All tests are passing in Qualified.